Melvyn22/Perpetuation/2019/Presentations/pagnier_iwcsn2019/README.md

-# Optimal placement of inertia and primary control: Optimal placement of inertia and primary control,
+# Optimal placement of inertia and primary control: a matrix perturbation theory approach,

 Dated : September 25, 2019